-There are many different types of surrogacy, so whether you’re a prospective surrogate or an intended parent, it’s important to understand how surrogacy types differ so you can choose the path that’s best for you.
+But there are actually many different types of surrogacy, each of which has different nuances, requirements and steps you will need to complete.
+So, whether you’re a prospective surrogate or an intended parent, it’s important to understand how surrogacy types differ so you can choose the path that’s best for you.

-To help you learn more about the types of surrogacy, we’ve broken them down for you in this article.
+To help you learn more about the types of surrogacy, we’ve broken them down for you here.
 If you have any further questions, you can always contact a surrogacy specialist today.

 Traditional vs. Gestational Surrogacy